Queen Elizabeth National Park

 game-viewing-experience

-Because human settlement on the Mweya Peninsula can be traced back over 50,000 years, Queen Elizabeth National Park has a somewhat atypical history compared to most African parks; the Wasongora and later the Waganda people used the area for cattle raising even into the turn of the 20th century.
+Because human settlement on the Mweya Peninsula dates back over 50,000 years, Queen Elizabeth National Park holds a somewhat atypical history compared to most African parks.
+The Wasongora and later the Waganda people raised cattle in the area well into the early 20th century.

 This changed in 1913–1914 when the region was first struck by rinderpest and subsequently trypanosomiasis, which killed off the local cattle and forced an exodus; even though people began to return during the 1920s, trypanosomiasis levels rose, demanding a second evacuation and keeping human population levels low throughout the century.
 The animals poured into this space.